Frame and panel

-Frame and panel construction, also called rail and stile, is a woodworking technique often used in the making of doors, wainscoting, and other decorative features for cabinets, furniture, and homes.
-The basic idea is to capture a 'floating' panel within a sturdy frame, as opposed to techniques used in making a slab solid wood cabinet door or drawer front, the door is constructed of several solid wood pieces running in a vertical or horizontal direction with exposed endgrains.
-Usually, the panel is not glued to the frame but is left to 'float' within it so that seasonal movement of the wood comprising the panel does not distort the frame.
+Frame and panel construction, also called rail and stile, is a woodworking technique often used in the making of coffered doors, ceilings, wainscoting, and decorative panels for cabinets, furniture, and home interiors.
+The basic idea is to capture a 'floating' panel within a frame, as opposed to techniques used in making a slab solid wood cabinet door or drawer front, the door is constructed of several solid wood pieces running in a vertical or horizontal direction with exposed endgrains.
+Usually, the panel is not glued to the frame but is left to 'float' within it so that seasonal movement of the wood constituting the panel does not distort the frame.

 Frame and panel construction at its most basic consists of five members: the panel and the four members which make up the frame.
 The vertical members of the frame are called stiles while the horizontal members are known as rails.
 A basic frame and panel item consists of a top rail, a bottom rail, two stiles, and a panel.
 This is a common method of constructing cabinet doors and these are often referred to as a five piece door.

-In larger panels it is common to divide the panel into one or more sections.
-To house the extra panels, dividing pieces known as mid rails and mid stiles or muntins are added to the frame.
+When a panel will be large it is common to divide it into sections.
+Pieces known as mid rails and mid stiles or muntins are added to the frame between the panel sections.